 If we have learned anything from the recent hackings – Sony, Google Mail, PBS – in which vast amounts of data for millions of users have been compromised, it is that precious data is rarely entirely secure and certainly barely private.
 It is time to tighten up.
 Nowhere is this more important than in healthcare data.
 Imagine if, rather than your Playstation login being compromised it was your entire family medical history that were posted on the net for all (including your health insurer, employer and others) to read at their leisure.
 Moreover, the digital nature of medical data and the possibility that it is not even encrypted means that it can be shared with others accidentally or deliberately without patient consent.

-Researchers in the US and Israel have reviewed common practice surrounding medical data, the various security issues, privacy concerns and the legislation around the globe and have put forward eight possibly remedies to improve patient privacy and rights.
+Researchers in the US and Israel have reviewed common practice surrounding medical data, the various security issues, privacy concerns which have been discussed for years and the legislation around the globe and have put forward eight possibly remedies to improve patient privacy and rights.
 Taken together they do not represent a cure-all, but could alleviate some of the more problematic symptoms and perhaps avoid a terminal condition for healthcare data:

 - Make the senior-level role of “Chief Patient Officer” (CPtO) a legal obligation for healthcare providers.
 The CPtO would manage the legal, risks and business impacts of privacy and patient’s rights and guide caregivers and medical administrators.